Daganx/Daganx/README.md

 - 🤝 I’m looking for help with **Senior Developers**

-- 👨‍💻 All of my projects are available at [www.DaganDev.com](www.DaganDev.com)
+- 👨‍💻 All of my projects are available at [My Github](https://github.com/Daganx)

 - 💬 Ask me about **React,Js,Design,HTML,CSS**

 - 📫 How to reach me **dagan.letot@icloud.com**

-- 📄 Know about my experiences [Passionate since 6yo](Passionate since 6yo)
+- 📄 Know about my experiences [Passionate since Kid]

 - ⚡ Fun fact **I ride 500+km per month on my Bike**